Bachelor Brotherhood #1

 She shook her head in annoyance.
 “Stop being a drama queen.
 You said you wanted a flip house.
 This is a house to flip.”

-“That I could live in.”
+“That I could .”
 He punctuated the last two words with his hand.

 He swung his hand toward the two-story bungalow.
 The bright blue paint had peeled off in massive chunks.
 The covered front porch ran the length of the front of the house, although the right side dipped down, probably because the right pillar was missing.
 It had been replaced with several concrete blocks, then a few bricks, and finally, on top, a canned good.
-He took a step closer.
-“Is that a can of pork and beans?”
+He took a step closer. “”

 A grin spread across her face.
 “See?
 Your first dinner in your new home.”